Chocolate Zucchini Muffins made with whole wheat pastry flour and agave instead of sugar. A delicious way to start or end the day.

-I had lots of crookneck squash sitting on my counter waiting to be used, so I decided to make the zucchini bread recipe in the Xagave cookbook with the crookneck.
-My kids love the Costco chocolate muffins, so I decided I would also add some chocolate to make them happy.
+My family is crazy about zucchini bread, so I decided to make the zucchini bread recipe in an agave cookbook I’d been sent.
+My kids love the Costco chocolate muffins, so I also changed up the recipe and added chocolate.
 I didn’t want to wait 50 minutes for a bread to bake, so I made muffins instead.

 - 2 1/2 cups whole wheat pastry flour